 The College has doubled the number of degrees awarded per year since 1999, fueling Utah’s growing high-tech economy by providing greater numbers of engineering and computer science graduates.
 In 2013, the college awarded 777 degrees – 483 bachelor’s, 219 master’s and 75 doctoral degrees – more than twice the 368 engineering and computer science degrees issued in 1999.

 The increase stems from former Utah Gov. Michael Leavitt’s 2000 Engineering Initiative – a challenge to the state’s higher education system to double its number of engineering graduates – and from subsequent support from industry, the Utah Legislature and Leavitt’s successors as governor.

-In addition to the U of U’s contribution to developing an outstanding workforce, the faculty has grown engineering research to more than $68 million per year (up from $25 million eight years ago).
+In addition to the College of Engineering’s contribution to developing an outstanding workforce, the faculty has grown engineering research to more than $81 million per year (up from $25 million ten years ago).
 University research is a major source of technology innovation that benefits companies seeking to maintain a competitive advantage and leads to spin-off companies that create new jobs.